simonrenoult/code-complexity/README.md

     -d, --details          Show the number of commit and computed sloc -c, --commit           Show the number of commits -s, --sloc             Show the computed sloc
-    -n, --no-first-parent  Do not use the git-log flag '--first-parent' when counting commits --sort [sort]          Sort results by commit, complexity, file or sloc --min [min]            Exclude results below <min>
+    -i, --since [since]    Limit the age of the commit analyzed -n, --no-first-parent  Do not use the git-log flag '--first-parent' when counting commits --sort [sort]          Sort results by commit, complexity, file or sloc --min [min]            Exclude results below <min>